parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 #### C++11
 * `typename Log=Integer`

-Without the template overrides there would be warnings on power operands, as they all invoke `factor < 0`, which is always `false` (tautological).
+Without the template overrides there would be warnings on power operands, as they all invoke `value < 0`, which is always `false` (tautological).
 These also bypass unnecessary conditions at compile time.
 For functions or operand combinations that are not referenced, the corresponding templates are not even compiled.
+The use of `std::abs` avoided as [it is limited](https://en.cppreference.com/w/cpp/numeric/math/abs) to signed types.

 Template specialization could be further employed to reduce a couple calls when both parameters are unsigned.
 However there is little to no actual performance optimization and the denormalization didn't seem like a worthwhile compromise.